The Brussels Health Network

 - If you have a long-term relationship with your GP or pharmacist, the period of access to your data by your doctor can be up to 15 months.

-- However, if you have occasional contact with a doctor, the period of access to your data will be limited to a period of three months.
+- However, if you have occasional contact with a health professional, the period of access to your data will be limited to a period of three months.

 - And finally, an emergency room doctor will have access to your data for a period of one month.